TabbycatDebate/tabbycat/docs/features/draw-generation.rst

     - - Off
       - One-up-one-down

-.. caution:: The valid options for intermediate bubbles change depending on whether sides are pre-allocated, but these are **not** checked for validity.
+.. caution:: The valid options for intermediate brackets change depending on whether sides are pre-allocated, but these are **not** checked for validity.
 If you choose an invalid combination, Tabbycat will just crash.
 This won't corrupt the database, but it might be momentarily annoying.

 The big picture
 ===============